LeGusto/Cpp-Notes/docs/experiments.md

 ### Analysis

-1. **Parallel execution is fastest** - `par_unseq` consistently outperforms all other methods (2-5x faster) by leveraging both multithreading and vectorization.
+1. **Parallel execution is fastest** - `par_unseq` consistently outperforms all other methods, likely due to multithreading and vectorization.

 2. **Sequential reduce has policy overhead** - Without optimization, `std::execution::seq` is slower than `accumulate` due to execution policy mechanism overhead, but with optimization they perform similarly.